jackiealicordoba/TwitterDataTools/README.md

 specify in comments of the script.
 By default, it only collects English tweets, but you can change that as well by removing an if statement.

+## tweet_cleaner.py
+Coming soon!
+This script is used to preprocess, clean, and tokenize tweets.
+I need to modify the original script to be general-purpose.

 # Libraries Used
+The following tools were used at least once in the scripts above:
 * [PyMongo](https://github.com/mongodb/mongo-python-driver) - A python driver for MongoDB
 * [tweepy](https://github.com/tweepy/tweepy) - A python wrapper for the Twitter API
 * [pandas](https://github.com/pandas-dev/pandas) - A data analysis library for Python